MegaBitmap/UDPBD-for-XEBP/README.md

 ### UDPBD on Windows

 **If you plan to use virtual memory cards please read this:**
-To make use of virtual memory cards please follow these steps:
-Make sure you are using the latest release of the neutrino plugin and sync app (2.3.0.1 or newer).
-On step 17 of this section change vexfat to udpbd-server then check "use vmcs" then sync to the PS2.
 You must use udpbd-server when using VMCs, udpbd-vexfat does NOT support VMCs.
 AFAIK udpbd-server only works with exFAT partitions made with Linux/exfatprogs/GParted.
-The beginning of a [previous tutorial](https://www.youtube.com/watch?v=F6Ffg5DlKC4) that I made shows how to do this.
+A preformatted virtual exFAT drive can be mounted if no other exFAT partition is found.
 After opening neutrino Launcher in XEBP with a game in view, press the ⏹ square button to open the context menu.
 In the context menu you can enable or disable VMCs globally or individually per game.
 For transferring, importing, or exporting saves from VMC files you can use [PS2-VMC-GUI](https://github.com/MegaBitmap/PS2-VMC-GUI).

-7. Somewhere on your PC, for example `Documents`, create a new folder `PS2`.

-8. Inside the `PS2` folder, create `CD` and `DVD` folders.
+7. From the [latest release on this page](https://github.com/MegaBitmap/UDPBD-for-XEBP/releases), extract the `UDPBD-for-XEB+ Sync App` folder somewhere in `Documents` or `Downloads` (It is a portable app, do NOT use `Program Files` or any other system related folder).

+8. Run `UDPBD-for-XEB+-GUI.exe`.
+If no exFAT partitions are found, a prompt will appear to mount a virtual exFAT drive.

-9. Rip/copy any PlayStation 2 ISOs you wish to load into the folder that corresponds with their original source media.
+9. Rip/copy any PlayStation 2 ISOs you wish to load into the folder (CD or DVD) that corresponds with their original source media.

 10. All `.bin` + `.cue` CD games must be converted to `.iso` format.
 The sync app will convert them automatically if placed in the CD folder and check the `Convert CD Bin to ISO` box before synchronizing.

-11. From the [latest release on this page](https://github.com/MegaBitmap/UDPBD-for-XEBP/releases), extract the `UDPBD-for-XEB+ Sync App` folder somewhere in `Documents` or `Downloads` (It is a portable app, do NOT use `Program Files` or any other system related folder).

-12. **Direct Connection** - Plug in the ethernet cable as shown: ↓
+11. **Direct Connection** - Plug in the ethernet cable as shown: ↓
 ![ps2-slim-connected-to-laptop](readme-images/ps2-slim-connected-to-laptop.jpg)
 **Router Connection** - Plug in the ethernet cables as shown: ↓
 ![ps2-slim-connected-to-router-and-laptop](readme-images/ps2-slim-connected-to-router-and-laptop.jpg)

-13. For a direct connection, as seen in the previous step, set a manual IPv4 address and subnet mask.
+12. For a direct connection, as seen in the previous step, set a manual IPv4 address and subnet mask.
 ![pc-ip-settings](readme-images/pc-ip-settings.jpg)
 For using a router instead of a direct connection, set the PC's IP assignment to *Automatic (DHCP)*.
 On the PC go into network connections or run `ncpa.cpl`.